ogbuaguwizard/mask/README.md

 Click **Generate** button and the result will be downloaded as a .txt file.
 You can copy the content of this file and use in your project, or any other way you've discovered to use this file.

 > **Note:** Incase of collision detection in Html5 canvas, the chosen resolution has to match the width and height of object drawn on the canvas, not neccesarily the original resolution.
-Except if you've figured out hoe to do otherwise.

 ## Example